Quasiperiodicity-induced non-Hermitian skin effect from the breakdown of scale-free localization

+Figure~\ref{fig:extended}{\bf a} shows the non-normality ratio in the region near the PBC limit with $\ln\mu = -0.5$.
+Here, the system exhibits the SFL regime for small $\lambda$.
+At $\lambda = 0$, the numerical results show that $\kappa_{\mathrm{R}}$ increases logarithmically with $L$, as shown in Fig.~\ref{fig:extended}{\bf b}.
+As the potential strength increases within the range $\lambda < 1.7 J$, $\kappa_{\mathrm{R}}$ shows increasing behavior while the growth rate is gradually suppressed.
+This increasing trend vanishes at $\lambda \approx 1.7 J$, which implies that the localization properties of the wavefunction begin to coincide with those under PBC.
+Therefore, our results suggest that when the system is under GBC but remains close to the PBC limit, increasing $\lambda$ drives a crossover from the SFL regime to an extended regime.

-As illustrated in Fig.~\ref{fig:extended}(a), the SFL-localized profile gradually evolves into an extended wave-like form as $\lambda$ increases, and eventually undergoes a delocalization-localization transition similar to that under PBC [see Fig.~\ref{fig:extended}(b)].
-In this $\mu$ regime, the PBC ($\mu = 0$) and GBC ($\mu = e^{-0.5}$) spectra are nearly identical for $\lambda \ge 0$; increasing $\lambda$ suppresses the difference even further.
+As illustrated in Fig.~\ref{fig:extended}{\bf c}, the SFL profile gradually evolves into an extended wave-like form as $\lambda$ increases.
+The wavefunction analysis clarifies that the region $(1.7J<\lambda<\lambda_{\mathrm c})$ is an extended regime.
+Upon further increasing $\lambda$, the system undergoes a delocalization-localization transition at $\lambda = \lambda _c$, similar to that under PBC, as shown in Fig.~\ref{fig:extended}{\bf d}.
+In this regime, the PBC ($\ln \mu = 0$) and GBC ($\ln \mu = -0.5$) spectra are nearly identical; increasing $\lambda$ suppresses the difference even further for $\lambda < \lambda _c$.
 As a result, the system undergoes a crossover from the SFL regime to an extended regime.
 Because $\mu$ is close to unity, the boundary conditions effectively approach PBC, favoring the extended regime.
-This behavior contrasts with the large $|\ln\mu|$ case, where the intermediate regime is the NHSE.
+This behavior contrasts with the large $|\ln\mu|$ case, where the intermediate-$\lambda$ regime exhibits the NHSE.
 Such quasiperiodicity-assisted delocalization underscores another nontrivial interplay between quasiperiodicity and the SFL regime.